Rehabilitation of gastric ulcer. Rehabilitation after gastric ulcer. Etiology and pathogenesis of gastric ulcer

 In recent years, there has been a tendency towards an increase in the incidence of the population, among which gastric ulcer has become widespread.

-According to the traditional definition of the World Health Organization (WHO), peptic ulcer (ulcus ventriculi et duodenipepticum, morbus ulcerosus) is a common chronic relapsing disease, prone to progression, with a polycyclic course, the characteristic features of which are seasonal exacerbations, accompanied by the appearance of an ulcer in the mucous membrane, and the development of complications that threaten the life of the patient.
-A feature of the course of gastric ulcer is the involvement in pathological process other organs of the digestive system, which requires timely diagnosis for the compilation medical complexes patients with peptic ulcer, taking into account concomitant diseases.
-Peptic ulcer of the stomach affects people of the most active, able-bodied age, causing temporary and sometimes permanent disability.
+According to the traditional definition of the World Health Organization (WHO), peptic ulcer disease (ulcus ventriculi et duodenipepticum, morbus ulcerosus) is a general chronic relapsing disease prone to progression, with a polycyclic course, the characteristic features of which are seasonal exacerbations, accompanied by the appearance of an ulcerative defect in the mucous membrane, and the development of complications that threaten the patient’s life.
+A feature of the course of gastric ulcer is its involvement in pathological process other organs of the digestive system, which requires timely diagnosis to draw up medical complexes patients with peptic ulcer disease, taking into account concomitant diseases.
+Gastric ulcer affects people of the most active, working age, causing temporary and sometimes permanent loss of ability to work.

-A special place in the treatment of patients with peptic ulcer is rehabilitation.
-Rehabilitation is the restoration of health, functional state and ability to work, disturbed by diseases, injuries or physical, chemical and social factors.
-World Organization Health (WHO) gives a very close definition of rehabilitation: “Rehabilitation is a set of activities designed to enable people with impaired functions as a result of illness, injury and birth defects to adapt to the new conditions of life in the society in which they live” .
+Rehabilitation occupies a special place in the treatment of patients with peptic ulcer disease.
+Rehabilitation is the restoration of health, functional status and ability to work, impaired by diseases, injuries or physical, chemical and social factors.
+World organization Health Care (WHO) gives a definition of rehabilitation very close to this: “Rehabilitation is a set of activities designed to ensure that persons with disabilities as a result of illness, injury and birth defects adapt to new living conditions in the society in which they live.”

-According to WHO, rehabilitation is a process aimed at comprehensive assistance to the sick and disabled in order to achieve the maximum possible physical, mental, professional, social and economic usefulness for this disease.
+According to WHO, rehabilitation is a process aimed at comprehensive assistance to sick and disabled people so that they achieve the maximum possible physical, mental, professional, social and economic usefulness for a given disease.

 Thus, rehabilitation should be considered as a complex socio-medical problem, which can be divided into several types or aspects: medical, physical, psychological, professional (labor) and socio-economic.